-Many first-time homeowners aren’t prepared for the work required to their houses well maintained and habitable.
+Many first-time homeowners aren’t prepared for the work required to make their houses well-maintained and habitable.
 They also don’t realise that home maintenance is not just a matter of aesthetics or practicality.
 It’s also necessary to ensure the validity of home insurance claims in the event of some sort of disaster.

-According to statistics from the Association of British Insurers (ABI) and the Office for National Statistics (ONS), only 79% of home insurance claims were approved during 2013 – 2014 and one of the biggest reasons for denying claims was lack of or poor home maintenance.
+According to statistics from the Association of British Insurers (ABI) and the Office for National Statistics (ONS), only 79% of home insurance claims were approved during 2013 – 2014, and one of the biggest reasons for denying claims was lack of or poor home maintenance.
 So, while it might seem like a schlep to get the ladder, set it up, find a bucket, hunt for gloves, and climb up to clean your gutters, it’s really one of the best things you can do for your bank account.
-If you don’t, and choose to watch footie on the TV instead, then come next rain season you could be looking at thousands of pounds of water damage that your insurance won’t pay for.
+If you don’t and choose to watch footie on the TV instead, then come next rainy season, you could be looking at thousands of pounds of water damage that your insurance won’t pay for.

 Exterior home maintenance tips